 August 25 at 5:30 pm, St. Patrick’s Church, 380 Academy Hill Rd., Newcastle, ME

 Potter, teacher, and poet Jack Troy is a renowned master of fire, harnessing the energy of trees in his woodfire kilns to create subtle masterpieces of flame-changed platters and jars and bowls.
-In this conversation, Jack reveals some of the secrets of the wood firing process, ecologist Nick Fisichelli shows us how trees store the energy that Jack converts into his art, and Maine Guide Polly Mahoney tells stories about her work as a Maine Guide, helping all of us feel the grandeur of the forest.
+In this conversation, Jack revealed some of the secrets of the wood firing process, ecologist Nick Fisichelli showed us how trees store the energy that Jack converts into his art, and Maine Guide Polly Mahoney told stories about her work as a Maine Guide, helping all of us feel the grandeur of the forest.

 Part 3: EARTH